 Dining here runs the gamut.
 For more contemporary food, titillating cocktails, and a cool vibe try Dostrece Restaurant.
 They put a modern spin on Catalonian classics and the ambiance cannot be beat.
 If you have dreams of suckling pig and bacaloa (salt cod) in a traditional setting go no further than Rincon de Aragón.
 Every employee greets you as you enter the door and they truly make you feel at home.
 Jamón hangs from the ceiling and the open kitchen displays the delicacies being prepared.
 If you are a foodie seeking the authentic this is the place.

 El Raval has many layers to uncover and wandering its streets could occupy you for days.
 One other hidden gem is the Hospital de la Santa Creu.
 It no longer serves as a hospital but encloses a gorgeous courtyard that should not be missed.
-Reaching El Raval by car is easy as you can access it from Plaça de Catalunya a central square, head down La Rambla and then head west down any side street.
-So arrange a rental car in Spain and get out there and start exploring!
+Reaching El Raval by Barcelona car rental is easy as you can access it from Plaça de Catalunya a central square, head down La Rambla and then head west down any side street.